xmsm/xmsession - X session manager

 xdm -session xmsession

-XMSM is a Motif based session manager for XMWM.
+XMSM is a Motif based session manager for EMWM.
 In provides screen locking,

 workspace configuration settings and shutdown options.
 It is also responsible